Stuttgart Surge: Franchise history

-The Stuttgart franchise is one of the eight founding members of the European League of Football (ELF), established in 2020.
+The Stuttgart franchise was one of the eight founding members of the European League of Football (ELF), established in 2020.
 Initially, the franchise was supposed to start as the Stuttgart Scorpions, adopting the name of Stuttgart's German Football League (GFL) team.
 Since the member's assembly of the Stuttgart Scorpions decided to disallow the use of the name, the team formed as Stuttgart Surge reviving the World League of American Football (WLAF) "Surge" franchise of the 1992 World Bowl champion Sacramento Surge.

 The World League of American Football was later renamed the NFL Europe.
 The label Surge was picked over the name Stallions in compliance of the former 1980s and 1990s American football team Stuttgart Stallions and determines the design of the new club logo and ensign.
 The franchise is operated by the American Football Club Stuttgart GmbH, whose general manager Timo Franke previously worked as gameday manager for the Stuttgart Scorpions.
 Martin Hanselmann, the former coach of Germany's national American football team was signed as head coach in 2021.

 The team played their first game in the new league against the Barcelona Dragons (ELF) on June 19, 2021, with a 17–21 victory.
 In their week 2 loss to Frankfurt Galaxy starting Quarterback Jacob Wright was ejected for using a racially charged insult against an opponent for which he was ultimately cut from Stuttgart Surge and banned from playing for any ELF team for the ongoing 2021 season.
 The new Quarterback Aaron Ellis was presented ahead of the week 3 matchup against Berlin Thunder (ELF).
 After two consecutive losses during the end of the season, the team finished last in the South division and did not qualify for the playoffs.

 The front office and owner structure changed significantly in preparation for the 2022 European League of Football season.
 Former general manager Timo Franke handed the office over to Suni Musa, but staying in the organisation as head of sales and sponsoring.
 On February 4, 2022, it was revealed that New England Patriots fullback and Stuttgart native Jakob Johnson will become co-owner of the franchise.

 After seven consecutive defeats, Martin Hanselmann resigned from his post as head coach.
 His interim successor was George Streeter.
 However, the team could not increase noticeably and ended the season without a win.
 After the season, Streeter became Director of Player Personnel and Development.

 On October 18, 2022, Surge signed Jordan Neuman as new Head Coach and Offensive Coordinator.
 Neuman previously was head coach of the Schwäbisch Hall Unicorns, and won the German Bowl 2022.
 Along with him, defensive coordinator Johannes Brenner and assistant Cody Pastorino joined from the Unicorns.
 The new coaches led the team to a 10-2 record.
 Surge won the Wild Card game vs Panthers Wrocław with 37-14, and the semi final at the Vienna Vikings with 40-33.
 In the ELF championship game, Surge faced Rhein Fire, but lost the game with 34-53.